ABLE

 Being “able” can create a weird kind of tension, even between people who are meant to be friends.
 You’d think doing things for people you care about would build love, respect and loyalty… but sometimes it does the complete opposite.
 People can actually start to dislike you just because you can.

-“They can do this for me but I can’t do it for myself.”
+“They can do this for me, but I can’t do it for myself.”

-“Why can they do so much for me but I can’t do the same for them?”
+“Why can they do so much for me, but I can’t do the same for them?”

-Your effort, your consistency, your ability, instead of being seen as showing love, starts showing someone their own inability to get things done.
+Suddenly, your effort, your consistency, your ability, instead of being seen as showing love, starts showing someone their own inability to get things done.
 And when people don’t like what they see in that mirror, they project it back onto you.
 Suddenly you’re “doing too much,” or “moving funny,” when all you’ve done is show up.

 All because you were able.